gracelang/language/spec.md

 an object constructor that contains no inherits statements, field declarations, or executable code.

-Modulo these restrictions, Grace's trait syntax and semantics is exactly parallel to the class syntax: a trait is a method that returns a trait object.
+Modulo these restrictions, Grace's **trait** syntax and semantics is exactly parallel to the class syntax: a `trait` defines a method that returns a trait object.

     trait emptiness {
         method isEmpty { size == 0 }